Gaurang105/openhire/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, email support@openhire.com or create an issue in the GitHub repository.

 ## Deployment

 ### Vercel (Recommended)